QSMxT/QSMxT/docs/index.md

 ## What algorithms does QSMxT use and how were they chosen?

-See the [using QSMxT](/using-qsmxt) page for the underlying algorithms used for each step.
+See the [algorithms](/algorithms) page for the underlying algorithms used for each step.

 Many QSM algorithms have been proposed in recent years, with each having unique advantages and disadvantages.
 However, most algorithms are written in languages that are difficult to automate across large and varied datasets, and/or require proprietary licensing.
 We chose algorithms implemented in languages that were possible to run within open-source and containerised environments.